paragkatkar/katacoda-scenarios-1/using-istanbul-nyc/intro.md

 -----------|----------|----------|----------|----------|-------------------|
 ```

-You'll go over the details of this report when you do the step.
+You'll view the details of this report when you do the step.

 ## Scenario Contents

-Here's a listing of the steps you'll take in the scneario.
+Here's a listing of the steps you'll take in the scenario.

 **Step 1** - Installing the Node.js Application